 Case management services are very helpful in coordinating all the above elements of daily life.
-A case manager is a community worker assigned to help the mentally ill adolescent and his/her family with a full range of needs in a flexible, community-based manner.
-The case manager develops a long-term relationship with the individual and his/her family, liaising with mental health services, linking the individual to appropriate services for his/her various needs (e.g., residential, financial, educational, vocational, social) and providing crisis support when necessary.
-For more information on this subject, please refer to Chapter 8 (3).
+A case manager is a community mental health worker assigned to help the mentally ill adolescent and his/ her family with a full range of needs in a flexible, community-based manner.
+The mental health worker develops a long-term relationship with the individual and his/her family, liaising with mental health services, linking the individual to appropriate services or supports for his/her various needs (e.g., residential, financial, educational, vocational, and social), and providing crisis support when necessary.
+For more information on this subject, please refer to Chapter 8.